Get to know the Upper School Student Ambassador Board Members as they reflect on their time at LJCDS.

 The LJCDS community places a strong emphasis on the relationship between faculty and students, recognizing the vital role everyone plays in establishing a collaborative environment.
 I value the importance of this connection, which enables meaningful partnerships between students and faculty.
 Everyone is dedicated to supporting students throughout their journey, guiding them toward success inside and outside of school.

-The Country Day community is made up of support, respect, diversity, inclusivity, and so much more.
-But the best part about our community, in my eyes, is for us students to see each other grow.
-Some of us have been here since Kindergarten, and some are brand new, but everyone is treated equally and immediately finds a home in the Country Day community.
+The Country Day community is made up of support, respect, diversity, inclusivity, and much more.
+However, in my eyes, the best part about our community is that as students, we get to see each other grow.
+Some of us have been here since kindergarten, and some are brand new, but everyone is treated equally and immediately finds a home in the community.

-By immersing myself in LJCDS's countless opportunities, I have learned skills that have set me up for success for the rest of my life.
-Public speaking, teamwork, leadership, and time management to name a few.
+By immersing myself in LJCDS’ numerous opportunities, I have acquired skills that will set me up for success for the rest of my life, including public speaking, teamwork, leadership, and time management.

-I have learned to chase what I love and to put in the effort for the outcome I want.
+I have learned to chase what I love and put in the effort to achieve the outcome I want.
 I’ve grown up in a community that has ensured that everyone feels connected and that no one is left out.

-The LJCDS community has provided many opportunities for students to meet new people and find classes and activities that they find enjoyable.
-The community at LJCDS has not failed when it comes to making everyone feel included and allowing students to take all sorts of different classes, resulting in students feeling unique but similar to one another.
+LJCDS has provided numerous opportunities for students to meet new people and discover classes and activities that they enjoy.
+The community succeeds in making everyone feel included and allowing students to take a wide range of classes, resulting in students feeling both unique and similar to one another.

 I got the chance to take Innovation in Upper and Middle School.
-It was such a unique experience where I got to learn how to use tools like the 3D printer and laser cutter.
-The class also had enough freedom where I was able to try and start new projects.
+It was a truly unique experience where I learned how to use tools like the 3D printer and laser cutter.
+The freedom the class provided allowed me to try new things and create projects.

-Teachers and coaches have inspired and challenged me in various classes.
-Teachers challenged me to grow and learn, and they also met with us outside of class, making sure we fully understood class materials.
-My swim coach has always been at swim meets, having team meetings, and supporting us through every event.
+Teachers and coaches have inspired and challenged me in various ways.
+Teachers challenged me to grow and learn.
+They also supported me by meeting outside of class to make sure I fully understood the class materials.
+My swim coach challenges me during practice and supports the team at swim meets and other events.